How One Client Saved 29% with a Stronger Buy

 We then used these publications to help us with a targeted approach in digital advertising.
 We used Modern Healthcare on a national level with ad placements on their website and e-Newsletters, and the other publications with website advertising.

 The main KPI here was exposure and overall awareness to business leaders in the health industry and to enhance the client’s experience with vendors and media.
-This resulted in budget renewal for 2019 and years to follow.
+This resulted in budget renewal for years to follow.

 We were able to negotiate a much stronger buy compared to previous years and saved the client 39% and additional exposure.